-To verify that the structure maps for $T_{\sO}$ are simplicial natural transformations, one checks that the following diagrams commute where $e$ and $\mu_T$ are the unit and multiplication map for our monad $T_{\sO}$ and $f\in \sC(\Delta^k\otimes X,Y)$:

-\end{proof} } The hypotheses concerning colimits for this proposition hold whenever the symmetric monoidal structure comes from a \emph{closed} symmetric monoidal structure and hence distributes over all colimits.
-For example, simplicial sets, simplicial abelian groups, and simplicial $R$-modules all satisfy the conditions of \Cref{prop:algebras-over-an-operad-is-bicomplete} with their cartesian symmetric monoidal structure.
-The categories of pointed compactly generated spaces or pointed simplicial sets, each equipped with the smash product, satisfy these conditions.
-Any of the closed symmetric monoidal categories of spectra satisfy the hypotheses.
+\end{hypothenumerate} Then for any operad $\sO$ of simplicial sets, the category of $\sO$-algebras in $\cC$ is a bicomplete simplicial category. \end{prop} \completeblockO{} The hypotheses concerning colimits for this proposition hold whenever the symmetric monoidal structure comes from a \emph{closed} symmetric monoidal structure and hence distributes over all colimits.
+For example, simplicial sets, simplicial abelian groups, and simplicial $R$-modules all satisfy the conditions of \Cref{prop:algebras-over-an-operad-is-bicomplete} with their respective closed symmetric monoidal structures.
+The categories of pointed compactly generated weak Hausdorff spaces or pointed simplicial sets, each equipped with the smash product, satisfy these conditions.
+Any of the standard closed symmetric monoidal categories of spectra also satisfy the hypotheses.